ethereum/ethereum-org-website/public/content/developers/tutorials/secret-state/index.md

 export const zkFunctions = async (width: number, height: number) : Promise<any> => {
 ```

 Similar to Zokrates itself, we also export only one function, which is also [asynchronous](https://www.w3schools.com/js/js_async.asp).
-When it eventually returns, it provides three functions as we'll see below.
+When it eventually returns, it provides several functions as we'll see below.

 ```typescript
     const zokrates = await zokratesInitialize()